Data Quality Testing: Ways to Test Data Validity and Accuracy

 - Accuracy: How well does a piece of information reflect reality?

 - Validity (aka Conformity): Is the information in a specific format, type, or size?
 Does it follow business rules/best practices?

-- Integrity: Can different data sets be joined correctly to reflect a larger picture?
-Are relations well defined and implemented?
+- Integrity (aka Uniqueness): Can different data sets be joined correctly to reflect a larger picture?
+Are relationships well-defined and implemented?

-These dimensions were defined while taking a wide view of designing a data warehouse.
-They consider all data sets defined and collected, the relations between them, and their ability to properly serve the organization.
+These dimensions were defined while taking a broad view of designing a data warehouse and data quality testing for this scenario.
+They consider all data sets defined and collected, the relationships between them, and their ability to properly serve the organization.

 When we look at a single data set, our quality considerations are more narrow: